 3D conformal radiation therapy (3D-CRT)—uses special computers to map the prostate.
 Radiation beams are then shaped and aimed at the prostate from several directions.
 This makes it less likely to damage normal tissue.

 Intensity modulated radiation therapy (IMRT)—an advanced form of 3D therapy.
-The most common type of EBRT for prostate cancer.
+This is the most common type of EBRT for prostate cancer.
 The machine moves around the patient as it delivers radiation.
 The beam is shaped, aimed as above.
 The strength of beam can also be changed.
 It will limit radiation of healthy tissue and increase radiation to cancer.

 IMRT is able to give large doses of radiation in each session.
 The treatment is given over just a few days.